susundberg/arduino-simple-unittest/README.md

 Usage
 ====================
+Its not currently working with Arduino IDE code, but i welcome pull requests to make it happen.
+It should not be that much.
+But it does work fine with platformio projects.

 * Copy the 'tests' folder into your project
 * The sconscript assumes that you have 'src' directory that contains *.cpp or *c files that each have corresponding .h header file.
     * For example if you have "src/robot_arm.cpp" you must have also "src/robot_arm.h" that contains declarations of the functions you want to test